 People who use Haynes services

-We have to hold the details of the people who have requested a service in order to provide it.
-However, we only use these details to provide the service the person has requested and for other closely related purposes.
+We have to hold details of persons who have requested a service in order to provide it.
+However, we only use these details to provide the service the person has requested and for other closely related purposes pertaining to our legitimate interests in informing customers of expiry dates for items such as (but not limited to ) MoT tests, finance expiration dates.

 Access to personal information